Evesham Township, New Jersey: Education

 Marlton Middle School with 772 students in grades 6-8.

 Public school students in ninth through twelfth grades attend Cherokee High School, which opened a 210000 sqft addition in September 2001.
 As of the 2021–22 school year, the high school had an enrollment of 2,165 students and 174.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
-The high school is part of the Lenape Regional High School District, which also serves students from Medford Lakes, Medford Township, Mount Laurel Township, Shamong Township, Southampton Township, Tabernacle Township and Woodland Township.
+The high school is part of the Lenape Regional High School District, which also serves students from Medford Lakes, Medford, Mount Laurel, Shamong Township, Southampton Township, Tabernacle Township and Woodland Township.

 Students from Evesham Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.

 Private schools include St. Joan of Arc School, a Catholic school established in 1965 that serves students in preschool through eighth grade.
 The school operates under the supervision of the Roman Catholic Diocese of Trenton.